Complete complex parabolic geometries: Rational homogeneous varieties

 a sum over strings, where the strings are precisely the $\alpha$-strings for $\gtot$, say

-the rank $n_s$ is the length of the $\gtot/\parab$-piece, and the degree $d_s$ is the length of the $\parab$-piece. \end{lemma} \begin{proof} The tangent bundle is $T(G/P)= G \times_P \left(\gtot/\parab\right)$.
+the rank $n_s$ is the number of omitted roots in the string $s$, and the degree $d_s$ is the number of roots in the string $s$ which are not omitted. \end{lemma} \begin{proof} The tangent bundle is $T(G/P)= G \times_P \left(\gtot/\parab\right)$.
 Each $\alpha$-string is clearly a representation of $\Sl{\alpha}$, so gives a trivial vector bundle.
-The strings that arise from $\gtot/\parab$ are just the $\gtot/\parab$-pieces of the $\alpha$-strings.
+The roots that arise from $\gtot/\parab$ are just the omitted ones.
 Shift them over by line bundles to make them into trivial bundles, i.e. shift over the strings so that they are symmetric under reflection by $\alpha$.
-Clearly the number of steps needed is precisely the length $d_s$ of the $\parab$-piece, since with this piece added the result is invariant under $\alpha$ reflection. \end{proof} \begin{definition} The \emph{curvature bundle} on a rational homogeneous variety $G/P$ is the bundle
+Clearly the number of steps needed is $d_s$, since with this piece added the result is invariant under $\alpha$ reflection. \end{proof} \begin{definition} The \emph{curvature bundle} on a rational homogeneous variety $G/P$ is the bundle

 Similarly, the curvature bundle on a parabolic geometry $E \to M$ modelled on $G/P$ is

 \end{definition} \begin{corollary} If $\Proj{1}_{\alpha}=\Sl{\alpha}/B_{\alpha} \subset G/P$ is a circle, then the curvature bundle restricted to $\Proj{1}_{\alpha}$, say